-Following yesterday’s announcement of the groundbreaking of a new powertrain plant
+Following yesterday’s announcement of the groundbreaking of a

 in Tennessee, Infiniti and Mercedes-Benz have today confirmed that a new compact car to be launched by Infiniti but underpinned by Mercedes technology will be manufactured in Austria by independent vehicle manufacturer Magna Steyr.

 Production of the new vehicle, which will be targeted mostly at customers in Europe, will commence in 2014.

 It will compete in the burgeoning compact luxury segment, currently dominated by the likes of the Audi A3, BMW 1-Series, Mercedes-Benz A and B Class, and to a lesser extent the Lexus CT 200h.

 We were first given a taste of Infiniti’s compact car plans with the unveiling of the Etherea back in 2011